colorfulgrayscale/angular-radial-plot/README.md

 In order to use in your project you will need to:

 1. include radialplot.js as one of your source files e.g `<script src="src/radialplot.js">`
+2. include radialplot.css for styling
-2. include ui.radialplot as a dependency of your Angular app e.g. `var app = angular.module('radialPlotExampleApp', ['ui.radialplot']);
+3. include ui.radialplot as a dependency of your Angular app e.g. `var app = angular.module('radialPlotExampleApp', ['ui.radialplot']);`

 Features
 --------